-For individuals who started the schedule and who attend for vaccination at a site where the same vaccine is not available, or where the first product received is unknown, it is reasonable to offer a single dose of the locally available product.
+For individuals who started the schedule and who attend for vaccination at a site where the same vaccine is not available, for example, if the individual received their first dose abroad, or where the first product received is unknown, it is reasonable, in these circumstances, to offer one dose of a locally available product to complete the schedule if suitable for age and not contraindicated.
 This option is preferred if that individual is likely to be at immediate high risk or is considered unlikely to attend again.
-In these circumstances, as all currently available vaccines are based on the spike protein of the virus, it is likely that the second dose will help to boost the response to the first dose.